Rabbits and Children

 Historically, thousands of rabbits have made very cheap easy pets for children living as neglected living toys.
 However, it is becoming recognised and will hopefully soon be accepted that this method of keeping rabbits in solitary confinement shut up for long periods in hutches is completely out dated and exceptionally cruel!
 (Please visit our rabbit welfare page for more information).

-We strongly encourage anyone considering rabbits as pets to read these excellent guides from the RWAF, RSPCA and AWF.
+We strongly urge anyone considering rabbits as pets to please read these excellent guides from the RWAF, RSPCA and AWF.

 - The RSPCA's guide detailing the cost and time involved in caring for rabbits properly.